Skin wrinkles and blemishes

 Three common types of blemishes are liver spots, purpura, and seborrheic keratoses.

-Liver spots are also known as lentigos or sun-induced pigmented lesions.
+Liver spots are also known as age spots, solar lentigos, or sun-induced pigmented lesions.
 They are flat brown spots on the skin.
 Despite the name, these blemishes have nothing to do with the liver.
 Instead, they are common signs of aging.
 Liver spots are most noticeable on the hands and face.
-They often get larger and darker over time.
+They often increase in number, get larger and darker over time.
 Their number, sizes, and brownness are determined by skin type, sun exposure, and age.
-Liver spots are harmless, but they should be distinguished from lentigo maligna, which is an early sign of melanoma.
+Liver spots are harmless, but they should be distinguished from lentigo maligna, which is a form of melanoma.

-Purpura occurs when tiny blood vessles called capillaries break and leak blood into the skin.
+Purpura occurs when tiny blood vessels called capillaries break and leak blood into the skin.
 In older people, the condition is called senile or actinic purpura and is usually caused by blood vessels that break easily.
 This is usually seen on the forearms and top of the hands.
 The capillaries appear as flat purplish patches.
 These patches are called petechiae when they are smaller than 3 mm (about a tenth of an inch).
-When they are larger than 3 mm, they are called ecchymoses.
+When they are larger than 3 mm, they are called ecchymosis.
 Purpura looks like a rash that may appear red at first and gradually turns brown or purple.
 It is also exacerbated by blood thinners, including aspirin.

-Treatment.
 There is no specific treatment for purpura.
-Persons with purpura should avoid trauma, including vigorous rubbing of the skin, which may damage the capillaries.
+People with purpura should avoid trauma, including vigorous rubbing of the skin, which may damage the capillaries.
 Lotions that soften the skin may be helpful.
 Some doctors also recommend vitamin C, but its effectiveness is unproven.

 Seborrheic keratoses are common skin disorders in older adults.
 Their cause is unknown and unrelated to sun exposure.
 There is a genetic component to sebrorrheic keratoses.
 These skin growths usually appear on the head, neck, or trunk.
-They range in size from 0.2 - 3 cm (a little over an inch).
+They range in size from 0.2 to 3 cm (a little over an inch).
 They have clear borders and look like they are pasted on the skin.
-Their appearance can vary widely.
-They can be:
+Their appearance can vary widely and are commonly mistaken for skin cancers.

 Seborrheic keratoses are non-cancerous (benign) though they can look like melanoma because of their sometimes irregular border.
 A dermatologist (skin doctor) can tell the difference.
 Because melanomas can hide among seborrheic keratoses, they may go unnoticed without close inspection.
 Seborrheic keratoses have an even appearance, whereas melanomas often have a smooth surface that varies in height, color density, and shading.
 In some cases, keratoses cause itching or irritation as they can be rubbed by clothes and appear in uncomfortable areas.
 Many often scratch at them and pick them off but they inevitably grow back.

-Treatment.
 Seborrheic keratoses can be removed with surgery, laser, freezing, or scraping.
 Vitamin D3 ointment is also being tested as a treatment.
 Vitamin D3 ointment is also being tested as a treatment.

 Activities Leading to Overexposure to Sunlight and Ultraviolet Radiation

 Exposure to UV radiation from sunlight is the most serious risk factor for skin conditions related to aging.
-Persons most at risk include:
+People most at risk include: